-Our newest member of the team is our Wildlife Specialist.
+A member of our team is our Wildlife Specialist.
 They have been focused on Islay’s wildlife and environment, finding new ways for Islay Sea Adventures to be more sustainable and environmentally friendly.
 They will continue to push this as they continue with us.

 We report our marine wildlife sightings to the Hebridean Whale and Dolphin Trust, aiding in their research.

 We are a Wild Scotland Member and a 5* certified Scottish Tourist Board wildlife experience operator.